Deen-q/tweakforge/README.md

 4) Go to http://localhost:3000 in your browser
 5) Stop the container when finished: docker stop tweakforge
 6) Optional: docker rm tweakforge

-# Currently in progress:
-- Set up basic pipeline
-- Add more scripts
-- Improve UX (stop selection box from jumping on toggle click, and potentially add a extra section to expand the entire script)
-- Add about page
-- Add in depth break-down for 1 of the scripts (restore classic right-click menu)

-Suggestions are always welcome :)

 ## How I test scripts (before merging main):
 I use disposable Hyper-V Windows VMs, and by this I mean: